bikramjitnarwal/APS105/README.md

 # C_Programming

-DNA Search: C program that searches through the an array that contains a sequence of numbers in an array
+DNA Search: C program that searches through the an array that contains a sequence of numbers in an array.

 Encryption: Program which asks a user to enter an encrypted 3-digit code and then prints the real 3-digit code.